 That’s not to say we GIs couldn’t move fast when the situation was dire, dangerous, or involved getting to the chow hall before closing.
 Military members, however, have a finely honed instinct for two things.
-First, we could always spot what was and wasn’t an actual threat to the nation’s security.
-Second, we always knew “what the general really meant.”
+First, we can always spot what is and isn’t an actual threat to the nation’s security.
+Second, we always know “what the general really meant.”
 This innate sense is often referred to as a “bullsh!t detector.”

 We’ll get right on that, sir.